alexle/alexle.github.com/posts/technical-debt-developers.markdown

 They were successful because they got a product to market **fast** and **at the right time**.
 It doesn't matter how beautiful your state machine is or how efficient your algorithms are if your product ships late and no one buys it.

-Technical debt can be a powerful tool, if leveraged and managed correctly.
+Technical debt can be a powerful tool, if managed correctly.
 This post explores debt from a different angle - the negative effects it has on developers.
-Yes, we have feelings too!
+Here are 5 ways debt affects developers.

-##Tough Work Environment##
+##1.
+Tough Work Environment##

 I'm a firm believer that without routine cleanup (i.e. refactoring), software will **atrophy**.
 It's just a natural effect when changes are added.
 Keeping up with this maintenance is hard enough.